ClementMadiot/freeCodeCamp_frontend-libraries/README.md

 > While you can use Redux with any view library, we introduce Redux here before combining it with React in the next set of courses.

 > [!NOTE]
->In this course, I learn the fundamentals of Redux stores, actions, reducers and middleware to manage data throughout your application.
+> In this course, I learn the fundamentals of Redux stores, actions, reducers and middleware to manage data throughout your application.

 ### <br /> <a name="React_and_Redux">React and Redux</a>

+> React and Redux are often mentioned together, and with good reason.
+The developer who created Redux was a React developer who wanted to make it easier to share data across different components.

+> [!NOTE]
+> Now that you know how to manage the flow of shared data with Redux, it's time to combine that knowledge with React.
+In the React and Redux courses, you'll build a React component and learn how to manage state locally at the component level, and throughout the entire application with Redux.

 ### <br /> <a name="Front_End_Development_Libraries_Projects">Front End Development Libraries Projects</a>